Amanbig/Gemini_app/README.md

 - **Generate Content**: Select the type of content you want to generate from the home page.
 - **Engage in Chat**: Navigate to the Random Chat section to start a conversation with the AI.
-- **Retry Connection**: Use the retry option in the No Internet Widget if you encounter connectivity issues.

 ## Code Overview